amida-tech/amida-notification-microservice/README.md

 ##### `NOTIFICATION_SERVICE_MONGO_CA_CERT`

-If SSL is enabled with `NOTIFICATION_SERVICE_MONGO_SSL_ENABLED` this can be set to a certificate to override the CAs that are trusted while initiating the SSL connection to postgres.
-Without this set, Mozilla's list of trusted CAs is used.
+If SSL is enabled with `NOTIFICATION_SERVICE_MONGO_SSL_ENABLED` this can be set to a certificate to override the CAs that are trusted while initiating the SSL connection to mongo.
 Note that this variable should contain the certificate itself, not a filename.

 ### Old Variables for Postgres
 These variables are still used for any commands for managing legacy postgres based deployments, and for migrating Postgres deployments to MongoDB.